composewell/packcheck/README.md

 --------------------------------------------------
 Selecting tool versions
 --------------------------------------------------
-ENABLE_GHCJS            : [y] Use GHCJS instead of GHC to build GHCUPVER                : [a.b.c.d] GHCUP version GHCVER                  : [a.b.c] GHC version prefix (may not be enforced when using stack) CABALVER                : [a.b.c.d] Cabal version (prefix) to use RESOLVER                : Stack resolver to use for stack builds or cabal builds using stack
+GHCUPVER                : [a.b.c.d] GHCUP version to install GHCVER if needed GHCVER                  : [a.b.c] GHC version prefix (may not be enforced when using stack) CABALVER                : [a.b.c.d] Cabal version (prefix) to use RESOLVER                : Stack resolver to use for stack builds or cabal builds using stack